Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Experiments

 We compare \textbf{Residual GELU} ($Q = (X + f_\theta(X))/2$) against the \textbf{Baseline} and MLP-widened controls (MLP hidden dimension $4.75d$ instead of $4d$, adding 12.5\% non-embedding parameters).
 This direct comparison isolates architectural benefits from capacity gains, avoiding reliance on scaling law extrapolations \cite{kaplan2020scaling, hoffmann2022chinchilla}.
 The baseline uses weight decay $0.1$ and learning rate $6 \times 10^{-4}$ decaying to $6 \times 10^{-5}$.
-Given the stability observed with $W_Q = I$ \cite{karbevski2025wkwv}, we explored reduced weight decay ($2^{-5} \approx 0.03$) and higher learning rates (up to $3 \times 10^{-3}$) for the nonlinear variant.
-Full configurations are reported in Table~\ref{tab:results}.
+Given the stability observed with $W_Q = I$ \cite{karbevski2025wkwv}, we explored higher peak learning rates (up to $4 \times 10^{-3}$) and weight decay values from the standard $0.10$ down to $2^{-5} \approx 0.03$ for the nonlinear variant.
+Headline configurations are reported in Table~\ref{tab:results}; the broader sweep (including $\lambda = 2^{-5}$) appears in Figure~\ref{fig:sweep} of the appendix.